bbalage/evoPlanet/docs/index.md

 The evoPlanet project's GitHub repository can be found [here](https://github.com/bbalage/evoPlanet/).

-The project is about creating a **web-based orbital simulator**, where users can create arbitrary systems of stellar objects and make them move according to the Newtonian rules of gravity.
+The project is about creating a web-based orbital simulator, where users can create arbitrary systems of stellar objects and make them move according to the Newtonian rules of gravity.

 The created stellar setups can be shared online with other users, and they can also simulate the gravity systems.